 The Focus Electric uses a 6.6-kilowatt on board charger capable of adding about 20 to 25 miles of driving range in an hour, when pulling 240 volts.
 Essentially, this is the state-of-the art in terms of charging speed, and most drivers will find this rate quite adequate (especially considering that the vast majority of charging takes place overnight).

 Unfortunately, when it comes to the Focus Electric, it's a moot point.
 The battery-powered Focus does not offer any type of QC port—found in public charging stations to provide a charge from empty to about 80 percent in less than 30 minutes.
-The lack of a quick-charge port, in our estimation, is not a deal killer.
+The lack of a Quick-Charge port, in our estimation, is not a deal killer.
 In real world driving, it is seldom used except by those making frequent long-distance commutes.

-The five-seat 2014 Ford Focus Electric is well regarded for its well-designed interior—with materials of a higher quality than found in many affordable small cars.
+The five-seat 2014 Ford Focus Electric is well regarded for its nicely designed interior—with materials of a higher quality than found in many affordable small cars.
 The EV's front seats—which come heated as a standard feature—are comfortable, with decent head- and legroom.
 Leather upholstery is optional.
 Seating in the back is adequate, although not as spacious as some of its competitors.

 The big drawback with the Ford Focus Electric is the cargo space, or lack thereof.
 By converting an existing model to an electric car, rather then building an EV from the ground up, Ford had to get creative with the packaging of batteries, using spaces originally designed for the gas-powered version of the car.
 As a result, some of the batteries are placed where the regular Focus’s gas tank would be, but the main battery pack is under the liftgate, reducing hatch cargo space by 39 percent, to just 14.5 cubic feet.
 Don’t expect to fit more than few bags of groceries.